willzy-MHS21/music_marble/README.md

 # Music Marble

-Music Marble is a interactive 3D physics sandbox where users can create marble run that generate music.
+Music Marble is a interactive 3D physics sandbox where users can create marble run that generate music. \
+Our app is live at: https://music-marble.vercel.app/

 ## Overview
 Music Marble combines physics simulation with audio feedback to create an engaging creative experience.
 Users can place a marble and various 3D shapes (curve, block, and hollow cylinder) onto a vertical wall, adjust their positions and rotations, and then let the marble roll through the custom-built course.
 Each collision generates audio feedback, turning your marble run into a musical instrument.